scalastuff/json-parser/README.md

 #### Fast

 The parser is hand-crafted, resulting in very good performance.
-It's up to par with Jackson, more than 350 times faster than the default json parser (that shipped with scala until 2.10), and more than 15 times faster than the Spray parser.
+It's up to par with Jackson, more than 350 times faster than the default json parser (that shipped with scala until 2.10), and more than 15 times faster than the spray-json parser.
 (Running the tests will report timing information.)

 #### Streaming